 - Server path: The path to a server database can be saved with a user's password in the Password Access editor.
 This feature allows a user to connect to a database on the server by clicking the 4D Client Path document icon.
 4D Client uses the path to automatically access the correct database. - 4D Open: Using 4D Open, the API (Application Programming Interface) for 4D Server, users can connect to a 4D Server database from programs other than 4D Client.
 These programs can be either Windows or Macintosh applications.
 4D Open can be included in 4th Dimension and 4D Client.
 Users can simultaneously connect to multiple servers, enabling departmental and interdepartmental distributed systems.
 Last but not least, using 4D Open from within triggers and stored procedures (thus, executing methods on the server machine), you can write systems where 4D Server connects to other 4D Servers in order to achieve automatic data replication or distribution.
-In short, with 4D Open, 4D Server becomes a client of its own architecture. - Built-in backup system: 4D Server includes a complete database back-up and restore module.
+In short, with 4D Open, 4D Server becomes a client of its own architecture.

+- Built-in backup system: 4D Server includes a complete database back-up and restore module.
 This module lets you back up a database during operation, without having to exit the application.
 Back-ups can be launched manually or automatically, at regular intervals and without user intervention.
-In the event of an incident, restoring and/or restarting the database can also be initiated automatically. - Connectivity Plug-ins: Using the 4D Connectivity plug-ins like 4D ODBC Pro, both 4D Server and 4D Client can directly access mainframe and minicomputer databases such as ORACLE or any other ODBC database server.
+In the event of an incident, restoring and/or restarting the database can also be initiated automatically. - Backup by logical mirror: For critical applications, it is possible to set up a backup system by logical mirror, which permits an immediate restart if an incident occurs on the operational database. - Connectivity Plug-ins: Using the 4D Connectivity plug-ins like 4D ODBC Pro, both 4D Server and 4D Client can directly access mainframe and minicomputer databases such as ORACLE or any other ODBC database server.
 Information can be shared interactively between these databases.
-In addition, 4D is offering a 4D Server ODBC driver that will allow any ODBC client to connect and work with 4D Server. - Remote Connections: On MacOS, 4D Server supports remote connections via ARA (Apple Remote Access).
-For further information, refer to the ARA documentation (MacOS).
+In addition, 4D is offering a 4D Server ODBC driver that will allow any ODBC client to connect and work with 4D Server. - Remote Connections: On Mac OS, 4D Server supports remote connections via ARA (Apple Remote Access).
+For further information, refer to the ARA documentation (Mac OS).
 On Windows, 4D Server supports remote connections via Remote Access Windows.
 For more information, refer to the Windows manual.